JohnMCMa/DataVis/README.md

 While not initiated by any feedback, I have also unified the `font-family` attributes of all text-based items on the visualization to `sans-serif`.
 ## Design Changes after the first submission attempt ##
 The grader noted that the `z` axis in the bubble graph code in Dimple.js controls the *radii* of the bubbles, which would cause inappropriate bubble comparisons.
+Based on his recommendations, I rescaled the basis for radius determination in Dimple.js (`__data__.r`) to `30*Math.sqrt(r)`.
+The constant factor of 30 was added to prevent Dimple.js from drawing bubbles of radii `Math.sqrt(r)`, which means even for the largest group (right-handed players), the plotted bubble will only a radius of 28 pixels.
+The number 30 was chosen to be such that the bubble for right-handed group would be similar in size as the previous one.

-While not completely related to the grader's feedback, I also edited the `z` axis such that the mouseover text--called `getToolTipText` in Dimple.js--refers to the number of players in each handedness group in the mouseover text as "Number of players" rather than the non-indicative "name."
+While not completely related to the grader's feedback, I also edited the `z` axis from the Dimple.js object such that the mouseover text--called `getToolTipText` in Dimple.js--refers to the number of players in each handedness group in the mouseover text as "Number of players" rather than the non-indicative "name."
+As a result, the group sizes plotted on top of the bubbles were removed as unnecessary.

 # Feedback #
 ## First draft ##